 Q. Refund policy

 A. There are NO refunds for Dog Days.
 Once your payment has been made there are no refunds issued.
-If you are no longer attending the University you must cancel your orientation a minimum of 10 days prior to your orientation to be considered for a refund or reversal.
+If your admission to the university is denied and are no longer eligible to attend the University you must cancel your orientation a minimum of 10 days prior to your orientation to be considered for a refund or reversal.
 If you have an extenuating circumstance, you can contact the Dog Days office for more information.

 Q. Reschedule policy